Click on the link to the right to jump to the application forms section of this page

 FUNDING LIMITS & ELIGIBLE EXPENSES

-4. Funding is also available for courses or learning opportunities offered to a group of registrants at the same time.
+Funding is also available for courses or learning opportunities offered to a group of registrants at the same time.
 For example, a nursing course put on by an instructor visiting the Yukon.
 In such cases, funding may be available for up to 100% of the cost of the course.
 Applications for this type of funding will be assessed on a case-by-case basis.
-Group courses offered to RNs, NPs, and others may be assessed based on the relative percentage of participants from each profession.
+Group courses offered to nurses as well as other allied health workers may be assessed based on the relative percentage of participants from each profession.